tuzz/delta/README.md

 The only difference is the deletion of all 'Water' type Pokemon as a result of removing 'Magikarp' from the first collection.

+## Rails Support

+Delta attempts to improve performance when the given collections are ActiveRecord relations.
+It tries to reduce the number of select queries on your database by working with scopes rather than individual records.
+This isn't perfect and won't work with old versions of Rails.
+If you have ideas of how to make this better, I'd appreciate it.

 ## In the Wild

 So far, we've talked a lot about Pokemon, but how is this useful in the